What makes people fall in love with you and your brand

 What question would our brand’s message be better off answering, then?

-Is it merely, “How can I be distinct?”Or, ”How can my distinctiveness make others feel more empowered about theirs?”
+Is it merely, “How can I be more loud, efficient, and productive?”Or, ”How can I be more intimate, loving and receptive?"

 Does success lie in launching more products, services or information?
-Or in fine-tuning our vision so that it renders to someone’s transformation?
+Or in fine-tuning our vision so that it renders to someone’s growth and transformation?

-For the same reason though, it’s making many of us lonely and bored.
+For the same reason though, it’s making many of us disenchanted.

-Who, then, would stand out in all this noise, product pollution and mental indigestion?
+Who, then, would disarm us in all this noise, product pollution, and unhealthy need for attention?

 Does your brand have such willing ears?